Hades491/AFTERLIFEZ-/README.md

-# AFTERLIFEZ-
+# AFTERLIFEZ
-an Association works on the Humankind
+An association wok on the benefit of humankind